-By two letters dated November 27, 2012, Entergy Operations, Inc. (Entergy, the licensee), submitted its Seismic Walkdown Reports as requested in Enclosure 3 of the 50.54(f) letter for the Arkansas Nuclear One (ANO), Units 1 and 2.
-The responses were updated to include the seismic walkdown of deferred items by two letters dated September 30, 2013.
-By letter dated November 26, 2013, Entergy provided a response to the NRC request for additional information ' for the staff to complete its assessments.
+By letter dated November 27, 2012, Entergy Nuclear Operations, Inc. (Entergy) submitted its Seismic Walkdown Report as requested in Enclosure 3 of the 50.54(f) letter for the James A. Fitzpatrick Nuclear Power Plant.
+By letter dated December 2, 2013, Entergy provided a response to the NRC request for additional information for the staff to complete its assessments.
+The NRC staff acknowledges that the deferred walkdowns of the inaccessible Seismic Walkdown Equipment List items will be completed during the next refueling outage in September of 2014 and an updated submittal report incorporating the results of the deferred walkdowns will be provided within 90 days, consistent with the regulatory commitment.

-The NRC staff reviewed the information provided and, as documented in the enclosed staff assessments, determined that sufficient information was provided to be responsive to Enclosure 3 of the 50.54(f) letter.
-The staff assessments are provided in Enclosures 1 and 2 for ANO, Units 1 and 2, respectively.
+The NRC staff reviewed the information provided and, as documented in the enclosed staff assessment, determined that sufficient information was provided to be responsive to Enclosure 3 of the 50.54(f) letter.